Finding New Skilled Workers and Employee Retention Has Never Been More Critical, Especially in Manufacturing

 In the past, whenever an organization needed to hire frontline employees, they would simply put out notices and hope for the best.
 The whole process is very passive.
 Put up a job notice and see who comes through the door.
 And many companies have not changed the way they hire frontline employees.

-It is common for companies to recruit at higher levels for salaried positions, but they never solicit potential frontline employees.
+It is common for companies to recruit at higher levels for salaried positions, but they rarely solicit potential frontline employees.
 With a high turnover rate, it becomes a revolving door.
 A survey by Jobvite found that 33% of employees quit within the first 90 days.
 When companies are more active in the recruiting process, they can find the talent that is a good fit for frontline positions and have a better chance of retaining them.

 Organizations also need to realize that recruiting is not simply a function of HR, and direct supervisors and managers need to be just as much a part of the hiring process as anyone else.

-2. Focus on Making Employees Better
+2. Focus on Making Employees Better by Investing in Training and Development

 If an employee is underperforming, before an organization just gets rid of them, they should consider if the employee is a better fit for another position.
 When a new employee is hired, managers should do everything possible to keep that person in the organization.